NexPlayer/iOS-SDK/properties.md

 ### enum NXMediaType

 Media types.
-These are used withNXMediaStreamInfo::typeto indicate the type of the stream (audio or video) described by `NXMediaStreamInfo`.
+These are used with NXMediaStreamInfo::typeto indicate the type of the stream (audio or video) described by `NXMediaStreamInfo`.

 **Enumerator**